scottquested/vite-react-ts-ai/README.md

 # vite-react-ts-ai

 This repository is a demo project that showcases how to use Vite, React, Typescript and OpenAI to generate images.

+## Demo
+You can view the demo [here](https://scottquested.github.io/vite-react-ts-ai/)

 ## Installation